Hanoi

 Flag Tower in Imperial Citadel of Thang Long

-Flag Tower is known as one of the most iconic symbols of Hanoi.
+Flag Tower is one of the most iconic symbols of Hanoi.
 Rising 33.4 meters from the ground, the Tower consists of four main structures: the base, the second floor, the third floor and the top.
 The third floor featured four doors in the four different directions.
 The top is a cylindrical pillar with the Vietnamese national flag on top.
-Built in 1812 under the Nguyen Dynasty, the Flag Tower survived over the French colonial era, when it was used as a military post.
+From 1812, the Flag Tower survived over the French colonial era, when it was used as a military post.

 2. Kinh Thien Palace